Blaue Blume at Old Blue Last

 While the band have some clear raw talent that is displayed in pockets of whimsical uniqueness, this talent is quite difficult to find.
 The live sound becomes dreary and generic after a few consecutive songs as Jonas’s voice soon runs out of places to go.

-For further information about Blaue Blume and future events visit here.
+For further information and future events visit Blaue Blume’s website here.

 Watch the video for In Disco Lights here: